Sports Injury Podiatry

 The first stage is to stop more damage being done, prescribe long-term pain relief, and remove loading on the affected area.
 This could involve:

-• Strapping or bracing
+- ✓Strapping or bracing

-• Massage and physical therapy
+- ✓Massage and physical therapy

-• Modifying training behaviour
+- ✓Modifying training behaviour

 The second stage maps out a long-term strategy to strengthen the affected area and prevent injuries in the future.

-• Working with a personal trainer to design a strength and conditioning program
+- ✓Working with a personal trainer to design a strength and conditioning program

-• A long-term injury management plan
+- ✓A long-term injury management plan

-• Regular evaluation of footwear, orthotics, and training to optimise your training plan
+- ✓Regular evaluation of footwear, orthotics, and training to optimise your training plan

 Podiatry Assessment and Treatment of Running Injuries

-At PridePlus we take a special interest in the treatment of running athletes.
+At Pride Podiatry we take a special interest in the treatment of running athletes.
+The importance of the foot during running cannot be overstated.

 Foot Biomechanics — The Way Your Foot Moves

-The movement of your foot has the ability to drive the movement of your ankle, shin, knee, thigh, hips and lower back.
 Your Pride Podiatrist can carefully assess which movements might be contributing to your injury, and importantly, identify the underlying movement pattern at the root of the problem.
 We can then look at modifying these movements via footwear changes, strength and conditioning programs, gait retraining or orthotics.

 Mismanaged Training Loads — Too Much, Too Soon

 Developing a training program for running is no easy task.
-To maximize results we have a need to fit in long slow runs, interval sessions, fartlek training, hill repeats, cross training, gym sessions, recovery days, and more; there is not enough time in the week!
+To maximise results we have a need to fit in long slow runs, interval sessions, fartlek training, hill repeats, cross training, gym sessions, recovery days, and more; there is not enough time in the week!

-Your Podiatrist at PridePlus can work with you to identify which recent change in your training might be contributing to your sports injury and help you redesign your training program to best allow for a gradual increase in running load.
+Your Podiatrist at Pride Podiatry can work with you to identify which recent change in your training might be contributing to your sports injury and help you redesign your training program to best allow for a gradual increase in running load.